bthate/genocide/docs/manual.rst

 **DESCRIPTION**

+ ``GENOCIDE`` is a python3 IRC bot is intended to be programmable  in a static, only code, no popen, no user imports and no reading modules from a directory, way.
+It can show genocide and suicide stats of king netherlands his genocide into a IRC channel, display rss feeds and log simple text messages, source is `here <source.html>`_.

  ``GENOCIDE`` holds evidence that king netherlands is doing a genocide, a written :ref:`response <king>` where king netherlands confirmed taking note of “what i have written”, namely :ref:`proof <evidence>` that medicine he